Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 Completed trials in detail

-Since its foundation in 1978, the German Hodgkin Study Group has been conducting clinical trials on Hodgkin lymphoma patients in cooperation with hospitals and oncology practices in Germany and other European countries.
-In the following you’ll find a summary of the results from the GHSG’s completed trials.
+Since its foundation in 1978, the German Hodgkin Study Group has been conducting clinical trials on Hodgkin lymphoma in cooperation with hospitals and oncology practices in Germany and other European countries.
+In the following you will find a summary of the results from the GHSG’s completed trials.

 Early stages

-Therefore, the current standard treatment of early stage Hodgkin lymphoma consists of 2 cycles of ABVD and subsequent 30 Gy IF-RT.
+Therefore, the current standard treatment in early stage Hodgkin lymphoma consists of 2 cycles of ABVD and subsequent 20 Gy IF-RT. (publication on the HD10 trial).

 Intermediate stages

 Therapy for patients with intermediate stage Hodgkin lymphoma also underwent changes in recent years.
-In the first trials of the GHSG, these patients were usually treated with 2 cycles of COPP/ABVD, followed by 30 Gy EF‑RT and 40 Gy RT of the bulk.
-In the course of time, EF-RT was replaced by IF-RT , which exposes patients to less radiation while treatment efficacy is maintained.
+In the first trials of the GHSG, these patients were usually treated with 2 cycles of COPP/ABVD, followed by 30 Gy EF-RT and 40 Gy RT of the bulk.
+In the course of time, EF-RT was replaced by IF-RT, which exposes patients to less radiation while treatment efficacy is maintained.
 The HD8 trial (1993-1998) produced groundbreaking results in this connection.
 The standard chemotherapy regimens for intermediate stage Hodgkin lymphoma also changed over the years.
-Instead of 2 cycles of COPP/ABVD (HD5 and HD8), 4 cycles of ABVD were used as standard treatment for a long time on account of the results from international studies and a better side-effect profile.
+Instead of 2 cycles of COPP/ABVD (HD5 and HD8), 4 cycles of ABVD were used, followed by radiotherapy.

 In order to optimize relapse rates, the HD14 trial investigated the option of a treatment intensification by means of 2 cycles of escalated BEACOPP, followed by 2 cycles of ABVD and subsequent 30 Gy IF-RT.
-Based on the positive results of this trial, the new treatment regimen was implemented as new current standard and has also been adopted in the HD17 trial.
+The arm in which 2 cycles of escalated BEACOPP and 2 cycles of ABVD were given proved to be superior to the so far used standard of 4 cycles of ABVD.
+Therefore, this treatment regimen (2 cycles of escalated BEACOPP + 2 cycles of ABVD, followed by 30 Gy IF-RT) has been the GHSG’s standard treatment for intermediate stages since 2010

 Advanced stages